friedbrice/friedbrice.github.io/README.md

     macOS comes preloaded with `ruby` and `gem`.
     Note that as of August 2016, there is no Homebrew formula for `bundle`: You must install `bundle` through `gem`, unfortunately.
+    If it asks for elevated privilages, use `gem install bundler --user-install` and add `~/.gem/ruby/<VERSION>/bin` to your path.

     I should mention that you need Ruby version 2 or higher.
     To learn more, see the [Bundler project page][2] or the [GitHub Pages help page][3].